 Bowl attachments such as the Ice Cream Maker and the Precise Heat Mixing Bowl fit under your stand mixer, replacing your usual mixing bowl with the specialized attachment bowl.

 KitchenAid® attachments are a great gift idea.
 Buying someone their first stand mixer?
 Throw in an attachment to help them get the most out of it.
+For example, our food and meat grinder attachments open a world of new recipes.
 Or, help someone discover new ways to enjoy the stand mixer they already love.
 Give a friend or family member an attachment that will open a world of new possibilities, or add one to your own wish list.

 Shop our most loved KitchenAid® stand mixer attachments